vishalanandl177/DRF-API-Logger/README.md

 ### Tracing
 You can enable tracing by specifying `DRF_API_LOGGER_ENABLE_TRACING` in settings.py.
-This will add a tracing id (UUID.uuid4()) in the signals of DRF API Logger (if enabled).
+This will add a tracing ID (UUID.uuid4()) in the signals of the DRF API Logger (if enabled).

-In views, you can use request.tracing_id to get the tracing id.
+In views, you can use request.tracing_id to get the tracing ID.
 ```python
 DRF_API_LOGGER_ENABLE_TRACING = True  # default to False
 ```

-### Want to generate your own tracing uuid?
+### Want to generate your tracing uuid?
-By default, DRF API Logger usage uuid.uuid4() to generate tracing id.
+By default, the DRF API Logger uses uuid.uuid4() to generate tracing id.
-If you want to use your custom function to generate uuid, specify DRF_API_LOGGER_TRACING_FUNC in setting.py file.
+If you want to use your custom function to generate uuid, specify DRF_API_LOGGER_TRACING_FUNC in the setting.py file.
 ```python
 DRF_API_LOGGER_TRACING_FUNC = 'foo.bar.func_name'
 ```

 ### Tracing already present in headers?
-If the tracing id is already coming as a part of request headers, you can specify the header name.
+If the tracing ID is already coming as a part of request headers, you can specify the header name.
 ```python
 DRF_API_LOGGER_TRACING_ID_HEADER_NAME: str = 'X_TRACING_ID'  # Replace with actual header name.
 ```